Sarenaoberoi/Responses/proj2.md

 ![stylized-image (1)](https://user-images.githubusercontent.com/60228365/87839443-d4c42600-c868-11ea-90a3-ed7bfac9327e.png)

 This is Arnold the Robot!
+He will go on the front of the t-shirt.

 The two images I used: